 While our fees may be higher than non-MD physician nexus letter services, our opinions are grounded in medical training, clinical experience, and structured medical-legal analysis.
 Our fees for record review and medical nexus opinion letters reflect the physician time, expertise, and professional responsibility required to produce a defensible medical opinion suitable for VA submission.

-Everything in Level 1, plus:
+This includes everything in Level 1, plus:

-Best for: Prior denials; complex medical histories; claims requiring stronger supporting analysis.
-This is our most commonly selected option.
+Best for: Prior denials; complex medical histories; or claims requiring stronger supporting analysis.

-Includes everything in Level 2, plus a 30-minute virtual consultation with the reviewing physician.
+This level includes everything in Level 2, plus a 30-minute virtual consultation with the reviewing physician.
 This allows you to:

+A thorough independent medical opinion requires careful review of relevant medical documentation.
 Each service level includes review of up to 50 pages of records.
-(A "page" refers to one page of a PDF medical record as submitted.)
+(A "page" refers to one page of a PDF medical record, one photo, or one screenshot as submitted.)
 This allows for careful, thorough medical analysis while keeping nexus letter services clearly scoped and accessible.
-Because physician review time increases significantly with larger record sets, additional records are billed as follows:

 $250 (for additional physician review time) per additional 25-page increment